damianhakert/damianhakert.github.io/source/handbook/backend/index.html.md

 be a set of hard-and-fast rules, but as a guideline as to what team decides can best improve certain areas of GitLab.

+There is a backend team call every Thursday, before the team call.
+You should have been invited when you joined; if not, ask your team lead!

 ### CI Team
 {: #ci}